andreiperevalovstorehub/SH_AutomationNinjas/README.md

 ## Getting Started

-1. **Set Up GitHub**: If you haven't already, set up your GitHub account.
+1. **Set Up GitHub**: If you haven't already, [set up your GitHub account](https://github.com/join).
 Make sure to configure your username and email so your contributions are correctly attributed.
-2. **Join Our Team**: If you're an SH Automation Ninja, you should already have access to this repository.
-If you don't, contact the repository's administrator to get added.
+2. **Join Our Team**: If you're an SH Automation Ninja and want to contribute, you'll need to:

-3. **Clone the Repository**: Once you have access, you can clone the repository to your local machine.
-This will give you a copy of all the scripts and files in the repository that you can work with.
+   - Create a GitHub account, if you haven't already.
+   - Request access to this repository.
+To do so, click on the 'Issues' tab in this repository, create a new issue, and use it to request access.
+Include your GitHub username in the request.

+   The repository's administrator will then give you the necessary permissions to contribute.
+If you've done this and still can't access the repository, please contact the repository's administrator.
+3. **Start the Training**: We've set up six self-service training sessions to help you learn the basics of using ChatGPT to create automations on Google Sheets via Google Apps Scripts.
+You can find the training materials in the `/training` directory in this repository.

 ## How to Contribute